Research Experience for Teachers

 Research Experience for Undergraduates

-The Wisconsin MRSEC and the University of Puerto Rico Mayagüez (UPRM) partner to positively impact the participation of Hispanic people in materials science and engineering at all levels of the pipeline, from K-12 through faculty.
+The Wisconsin MRSEC and the University of Puerto Rico Mayagüez (UPRM) partner to positively impact the participation of people in materials science and engineering at all levels of the pipeline, from K-12 through faculty.
 The partnership is grounded in research collaborations between faculty members at both universities, and includes several UPRM faculty members who have received PhDs in engineering at UW–Madison.
 Research and education focused interactions between UW and UPRM participants are supported through initiatives of the MRSEC.
 For example, UPRM students participate in the AMIC annual meeting, weekly research group discussions, monthly professional development seminars, and REU program.

 - More Education and Outreach posts